Otis White

 But how exactly did they do it?
 What are the steps in seeing and seizing opportunities?
 And how can you become one of these everyday geniuses?

-You can find some of the answers in a book called “A Kind of Genius” by Sam Roberts, the New York Times’ urban affairs reporter.
+You can find some of the answers in a book called “A Kind of Genius” by Sam Roberts, a New York Times reporter.
 It’s about a man who took on some of New York’s toughest problems in the 1960s and 1970s, figured out practical, even elegant solutions, and got them implemented.
 His name was Herb Sturz.

 Herb who?
 Roberts’ point exactly.
 Sturz was an “unsung hero, shrewd social engineer and social entrepreneur” who had an impressive but largely unnoticed impact on New York, first by reforming New York’s bail bond system (and inspiring similar reforms around the country), then pioneering ways of dealing with substance abuse.
 His final challenge was the one most apparent to residents and visitors today, the cleanup of Times Square.